~/ ~/documents ~/pictures ~/harmful.txt github

 }

-Nix then releaises the derivation by running the build instructions specified in an isolated environment.
-Packages built with Nix can guarantee that the same inputs will always produce the same outputs (outputs can still different if build instructions make use of hardware-dependent information such as current time etc…).
+Nix then realizes the derivation by running the build instructions specified in an isolated environment.
+Packages built with Nix can guarantee that the same inputs will always produce the same outputs (outputs can still differ if build instructions make use of hardware-dependent information such as current time, etc.).

 This provides the following benefits: